Chassis/SequelPro/README.md

 ## Usage

-Once the virtual machine is running, run `vagrant sequel` within the Chassis folder to open the VM's databases in Sequel Pro.
+Once the virtual machine is running, run `vagrant sequel` within the Chassis folder to open the VM's database in your client.

 ## Configuration

-The SequelPro extension allows for custom configuration options which can be added in one of your [configuration files](https://docs.chassis.io/en/latest/config/).
+This extension allows for custom configuration options which can be added in one of your [configuration files](https://docs.chassis.io/en/latest/config/).
 Here's an example configuration:

 ```yaml
 # MySQL database details.